Steve Bannon will decline to appear before House Intel Committee despite subpoena, sources say

 The apparent reticence by the former Breitbart News executive chairman, who has also been subpoenaed as part of Special Counsel Robert Mueller’s investigation, left lawmakers frustrated Monday.

 “Our subpoenas have to matter,” Republican Rep. Tom Rooney, a member of the House intelligence panel, told reporters.
-“And if we have a subpoena out there that’s being ignored and we don’t do anything about it, guess what: Nobody’s going to come down to [the committee] anymore and answer r questions.”
+“And if we have a subpoena out there that’s being ignored and we don’t do anything about it, guess what: Nobody’s going to come down to [the committee] anymore and answer questions.”

 In January, the fallen former Trump confidante sat for an hours-long interview with investigators at the committee.
 At the meeting, Bannon’s attorney told lawmakers that the White House directed his client not to answer questions about his time in the White House or during the transition.